跳到主要内容

 12.1.3 Variable Windows: Flow Control and Congestion Control

-Flow Control: the way to force sender slow down.
-Two type:
+Flow Control: the way to force the sender to slow down.
+Two types:

-1. Rate-based flow control: fixed rate allocation which not allow be exceeded.
+1. Rate-based flow control: fixed rate allocation which is not allowed to be exceeded.

 2. Window-based flow control: dynamic rate